Princess Connect! Re:Dive: Anime

 An anime television series adaptation by CygamesPictures aired from April 7 to June 30, 2020.
 The series premiered in Japan on Tokyo MX, BS11, Sun TV, and KBS Kyoto before airing on other channels.
-It was also simulcast in North America by Crunchyroll.
+Crunchyroll streamed the series.
 The series was directed by Takaomi Kanasaki with assistant directing by Kana Harufuji.
 Satomi Kurita, Lie Jun Yang and Yasuyuki Noda provided character designs.

 On August 13, 2020, it was announced that the series will receive a second season, with CygamesPictures returning for production.
 It is directed by Yasuo Iwamoto, with Kanasaki serving as the chief director and scriptwriter.
 Mai Watanabe joins Kurita, Yang, and Noda to provide character designs, and Imagine is composing the series' music.
 The main cast will reprise their roles.
 The second season aired from January 11 to March 29, 2022.

 Video games

 PriConne: Grand Masters

-Was available from 1st to 8th April 2022 as an April Fools' limited Auto Chess type game.
+Was available from 1 to 8 April 2022 as an April Fools' limited Auto Chess type game.